 The spotlight continues to shine on data breach incidents.
-It comes as no surprise that the cost of a data breach has risen in the United States this year, as it has the past 5 years.
+It comes as no surprise that the average cost of a data breach in 2017 has risen in the United States compared to the past 5 years.
 In 2013, the average cost of a breach came to $5.4 million, each year that number has risen, reaching new heights in 2017 at $7.35 million, according to the 2017 Cost of Data Breach Study: Global Overview conducted by Ponemon Institute.

 Key findings at a glance in the Ponemon Report: